Design & Tech

 To achieve a faster readout, the single detection unit consisting of a light source coupled to an optical fiber and a photodiode has been mostly replaced by multi-unit detectors.
 4, 8, and 12 detection units are common multi-unit formats.
 While this allows for more rapid measurement, these multi-unit detectors still require a scanning mechanism.

 In contrast to these traditional methods, recent progress in miniaturization and manufacturing have made it possible for microplate readers to be built in the absence of such a scanning mechanism.
 This type of reader is outfitted with 96 individual detection units.
 This technological redesign has made it possible to develop a microplate reader with a footprint about the same size as the microplate itself.
 All 96 detection units are placed at a fixed position, meaning that a positioning misalignment during the lifetime of the reader cannot occur.
 Readout occurs in a solid-state manner, whereby each well of a 96-well microplate is addressed by a multiplexing electronic.
 This allows for a simultaneous readout of all wells.
 During the measurement, the microplate and hence the meniscus remain still and constant, which yields more reliable and reproducible results.
 The multi-unit design also increases the measurement speed; a typical measurement can be performed within a few seconds.
-This emerging technological approach is currently implemented in Absorbance 96 from Byonoy.
+This emerging technological approach is currently implemented in the Byonoy Absorbance 96 plate reader.

 These two technological advancements result in a series of benefits that characterize the modern microplate reader.